shamaanikala/shamaanikala.github.io/cmdline_course.md

 _I have used command line for years already so first week was easy._
 _Still the UNIX tool `tr` was something I don't recall ever using or seeing before._

+_I have been using Vim as my command-line editor so I decided to use it instead of Nano._
+_I actually need to find the keyboard shortcut to quit Nano_ 😹.

 ## Week 2: Navigating a UNIX System